 Disruptions in the supply chain and trade shows have created a unique window for marketers to shift the manufacturing executive mindset from marketing as an ongoing expense to a critical base of solutions for maintaining and growing the business.

 Learn how the winners of past economic uncertainties came out on top.
-Join James Soto, founder and CEO of INDUSTRIAL, one of North America's top industrial marketing agencies, for a free one-hour webinar to learn how to thrive in uncertain times.
-The free webinar is on Thursday, Sept.
-24, at 2 p.m.
-CT.
+Watch this replay of our live webinar as James Soto, founder and CEO of INDUSTRIAL, shares the lessons of history on how businesses have thrived in uncertain times.